Elias-Gill/Walldo/README.md

 acces for the command.

 ## Goals
-- Be some sort of replace for Nitrogen or Feh for Windows.
+- Be the replace for Nitrogen or Feh on Windows Systems.
-- Be faster and lighter than other similar apps availables.
+- Be faster and lighter than other similar apps.

 ### Comming features (maybe)
 - A button to get a random wallpaper from the internet.